Blog Posts in May 2011

 Christoph Jaggi published a new revision of his excellent Ethernet Encryptor Market Overview documents: introduction, point-to-point and multipoint products.
 All you ever wanted to know about encryption (and much more).

-... as some of its supporters seem to believe every now and then (I do get severe allergic reaction when someone claims it will change the laws of physics or when I’m faced with technical inaccuracies not to mention knee-jerking financial experts).
-Even more, assuming it can cross the adoption gap, it could fundamentally change the business models of networking vendors (maybe not in the way you’d like them to be changed).
-You can read more about my OpenFlow views in the article I wrote for SearchNetworking.
+… as some of its supporters seem to believe every now and then (I do get severe allergic reaction when someone claims it will change the laws of physics or when I’m faced with technical inaccuracies peddled by an Instant Expert not to mention knee-jerking financial experts).
+Even more, assuming it can cross the adoption gap1, it could fundamentally change the business models of networking vendors (maybe not in the way you’d like them to be changed).

 On the more technological front, I still don’t expect to see miracles.
 Most OpenFlow-related ideas I’ve heard about have been tried (and failed) before.
 I fail to see why things would be different just because we use a different protocol to program the forwarding tables.